theQRL/qrysm/testing/benchmark/README.md

-# Benchmarks for Prysm State Transition
+# Benchmarks for Qrysm State Transition
-This package contains the functionality needed for benchmarking Prysm state transitions, this includes its block processing (with and without caching) and epoch processing functions.
+This package contains the functionality needed for benchmarking Qrysm state transitions, this includes its block processing (with and without caching) and epoch processing functions.
 There is also a benchmark for HashTreeRoot on a large beacon state.

 ## Benchmark Configuration
 The following configs are in `config.go`: